psvm5150/psvm5150.github.io/README.md

 This project can automatically generate an RSS feed from Markdown posts under the configured document_root.

 Behavior
-- When properties/viewer-config.json has "viewer.rss_feed_url": "" (empty) or the specified output path cannot be created/written, RSS generation is skipped.
+- Preferred: properties/main-config.json "rss_feed_url" controls feed output.
+If empty or unwritable, generation is skipped.
-- When "viewer.rss_feed_url" is set (e.g., "/feed.xml"), an RSS 2.0 feed will be generated at that file path relative to the repository root.
+- Legacy fallback: if main-config.rss_feed_url is undefined, viewer-config.json viewer.rss_feed_url (or viewer-config.rss_feed_url) will be used.
 - Generation happens at build-time by a Node.js script to avoid runtime performance impact in the browser.
 The script also skips writing if the content is unchanged.

 How to use
 1. Set document root in properties/main-config.json (already used by the site):
    - list.document_root, e.g., "posts/"
-2. Set the feed output path in properties/viewer-config.json:
+2. Set the feed output path in properties/main-config.json:
-   - viewer.rss_feed_url, e.g., "/feed.xml" to generate at the site root.
+   - rss_feed_url, e.g., "/feed.xml" to generate at the site root.
 3. Run the generator locally or in CI:

 ```bash